Gilight-Light/Covid19-Report-Telegram---Visualization-Data/README.md

 2. **Streamlit Dashboard**:
    This will launch an interactive dashboard on [http://localhost:8501](http://localhost:8501).

+3. **Spark UI**:

+      To monitor Spark jobs, navigate to the Spark UI:
+      - Open your browser and go to [http://localhost:8081](http://localhost:8081).

 ### 🧑‍💻 Contributing
 We welcome contributions!
 If you'd like to contribute, please follow these steps:
 1. Fork the repository.